chanzhou/AutoCirc/README.md

 	-b/--bed	Reference gene annotation (standard bed format)
 			default: without reference gene annotation
-			The absolute path to the annotated gene file
+			The absolute path to the annotated gene file -s/--seed	The size of the seed (e.g. anchor size)
-	--mis		Maximum allowed mismatches during the search process (0, 1, or 2)
+			default: 20 (recommend values: 15-25; this value should be smaller than the (length of reads-10)/2) --mis		Maximum allowed mismatches during the search process (0, 1, or 2)
 			default: 0
 	--min		Minimum distance between the two splice sites